 So how good do my scores need to be?

 Well…it depends.
 I know that may not be the answer you want to hear, but let me break it down for you.

-First of all, many colleges around the country have what are called ‘guaranteed scholarships.’
+First of all, many colleges around the country have what are called guaranteed scholarships.
 These scholarships are automatically awarded to accepted students who have earned a certain SAT score.
 The cool thing about them is that you don’t even have to fill out a separate application.
-When you’re researching colleges, make sure to see what guaranteed scholarships are out there.
+When you’re researching colleges, keep your eyes open for what guaranteed scholarships are out there.

 You haven’t said a number yet!